noccy80/phpsdl/README.md

 phpsdl
 ======

-Simple Declarative Language (SDL) parser for PHP
+Simple Declarative Language (SDL) parser for PHP.
+For more info on what SDL is, see `SDL.md`.